-The Family Medical Leave Act is a federal law that protects the rights of employees to up to twelve weeks of medical leave within a twelve month period for treatment of a serious medical condition.
+The Family and Medical Leave Act is a federal law that protects the rights of employees to up to twelve weeks of medical leave within a twelve month period for treatment of a serious medical condition.
 FMLA protects not only the right to a single continuous leave period; FMLA also protects the right to take intermittent leave.
 Intermittent leave allows employees to take FMLA-protected leave in small leave periods.

 Intermittent leave is an important tool for employees who have a serious medical condition but may need ongoing treatment on a periodic basis, such as weekly or monthly treatment sessions, as well as those who have serious medical conditions in which the symptoms come and go.
 Employers generally do not appreciate FMLA-protected intermittent leave because it is easier for employees to abuse intermittent leave than a single continuous leave period.
 As a result, employers are often skeptical of a request for intermittent leave.

 Intermittent leave should not be confused with a regular sick leave policy, although the employer may use many aspects of its regular sick leave policy to monitor intermittent leave use, such as requiring the same process to call in the request for leave.
 Under the Department of Labor regulations minor health problems do not qualify for FMLA-protected leave.
 These include health problems or treatment such as the common cold, flu, dental cleanings, periodontal care, or minor ulcers.